brndnmtthws/metrics-cassandra/README.md

-Codahale Metrics reporter for Cassandra 2.1/2.0/1.2
+Dropwizard Metrics reporter for Cassandra 2.1/2.0/1.2
 =================
 [![Build Status](https://travis-ci.org/brndnmtthws/metrics-cassandra.svg?branch=master)](https://travis-ci.org/brndnmtthws/metrics-cassandra)

-This is a Cassandra reporter for the Dropwizard Metrics library (https://dropwizard.github.io/metrics).
+This is a Cassandra reporter for the ~~Codahale~~ Dropwizard Metrics library (https://dropwizard.github.io/metrics).
 It uses the DataStax Java driver (https://github.com/datastax/java-driver) to write metrics to Cassandra.

 ## Grab it from [clojars.org](https://clojars.org/)